Learning Visual-Audio Representations for Voice-Controlled Robots: Simulation experiments

 \subsection{Qualitative results of the VAR}

-To better understand the VAR and how it produces an effective intrinsic reward, we plot the vector embeddings of some positive pairs from the audio-visual triplets with the trained VAR in Fig.~\ref{fig:rep}.
-In the VARs of all three environments, the embeddings of images and sounds of the same concept form a cluster and all clusters are separated from each other.
+To better understand the VAR and how it produces an effective intrinsic reward, we project $\mathbf{I}$ and $\mathbf{S^+}$ from the collected triplets using a trained VAR, as shown in Fig.~\ref{fig:rep}.
+We see that $\mathbf{v^i}$ and $\mathbf{v^+}$ of the same concept form a cluster and all clusters are separated from each other.
 Thus, the agents successfully associate images and sounds with the same meanings and distinguish those with different meanings, even though we do not explicitly classify the objects or inform the agent of the number of classes.

 We also find that the VAR is able to map the images with ambiguous labels to meaningful locations on the spheres.
 For example, in Fig.~\ref{fig:rep}, the gripper tip in \#2 is not directly above but is very close to Block 1.
 In the VAR sphere, the vector embedding is indeed between the Block 1 (red) and the Empty (cyan) cluster.
 With the ability to represent ambiguous images, the VAR generates a relatively dense reward function that guides the robot exploration in RL.
-In the same example, suppose Block 1 is the target block, the reward in Eq.~\ref{eq:r_t} are higher in \#2 than those in \#4 or \#5.
-Thus, the reward is higher when the gripper is around the target block and lower when the gripper is far away from the target.